-- Maintenance and upkeepof plants located at Bhiwadi, Jaipur, Jodhpur and Chennai. - Maintenance and upkeep of JDA Triangles, Jaipur- Jagatpura and Tonk Road. - Maintenance of our afforestation initiative i.e., cumulative plantation on a patch/area of land in Thada Village, Bhiwadi - Road development in Bhiwadi and Jaipur. - Adding more greenery to central verge SEZ Road, Jaipur.
+- Maintenance and upkeepof plants located at Bhiwadi, Jaipur, Jodhpur and Chennai. - Maintenance and upkeep of JDA Triangles, Jaipur- Jagatpura and Tonk Road. - Maintenance of our afforestation initiative i.e., cumulative plantation on a patch/area of land in Thada Village, Bhiwadi - Road development in Bhiwadi and Jaipur. - Adding more greenery to central verge SEZ rooms, adding water facilities and greenery etc.